RasaHQ/rasa-nlu-examples/readme.md

 - You can suggest new features.
 - You can help review new features.
 - You can submit new components.
+- You can let us know if there are bugs.
 - You can let us know if the components in this library help you.

 Feel free to start the discussion by opening an issue on this repository.
 Before submitting code